• Home • Files • Structures • Download

 Returns:

 Error code taken from the CpErr enumeration.
-If no error occured, the function will return CpErr_OK.
+If no error occurred, the function will return CpErr_OK.

 See also: